matthieugomez/StringDistances.jl/README.md

 ## Tips

 - Each distance is tailored to a specific problem.
-Edit distances works well with local spelling errors, the Ratcliff-Obsershelp distance works well with edited texts, the Jaro Winkler distance was invented for short strings such as person names, the QGrams distances works well with strings composed of multiple words with fluctuating orderings.
+Edit distances works well with local spelling errors, the Ratcliff-Obsershelp distance works well with edited texts, the Jaro Winkler distance was invented for short strings such as person names, the QGrams distances works well with strings composed of multiple words and fluctuating orderings.
 - Most distances perform poorly when comparing company or individual names, where each string is composed of multiple words.

 	- While word ordering is mostly irrelevant in this situation, edit distances heavily penalize different orderings.
 Instead, use either a distance robust to word order (like QGram distances), or compose a distance with `TokenSort`, which reorders the words alphabetically.